 Eating Out While on a Keto Diet?

-If you have a thing for Mexican restaurants, you can feast on any type of meat with salsa, guacamole, extra cheese or sour cream.
+For those who have a thing for Mexican restaurants, they can feast on any type of meat with salsa, guacamole, extra cheese, or sour cream.

-For dessert, you can do like the French do and order a board of mixed cheeses or maybe berries with double cream.
+For dessert, people can do like the French do and order a board of mixed cheeses or maybe berries with double cream.

 Possible Side Effects and How to Deal with Them

-Furthermore, you should add some extra salt or take mineral supplements with your meals, as this diet can have an effect on the mineral and water balance in your body.
+Furthermore, we should add some extra salt or take mineral supplements with our meals, as this diet can have an effect on the mineral and water balance in our body.

-This is how you limit any side-effects and ease yourself into the ketogenic diet.
+This is how we limit any side effects and ease ourselves into the ketogenic diet.

 Ketogenic Diet Supplements

-Although technically, this diet does not require any supplements, you can choose to take some if you feel it necessary.
+Although technically, this diet does not require any supplements, we can choose to take some if we feel it necessary.

 Here is a list of the most useful ones:

-- MCT oil – it can be added to yogurt, or other drinks.
-It provides you with energy and helps to increase the ketone levels.
+- MCT oil – can be added to yogurt or other drinks.
+It provides energy and helps to increase ketone levels;

-- Minerals – like we mentioned, because of shifts in mineral and water balance, it would be a good idea to add mineral supplements and salt to your diet.
+- Minerals – as we mentioned, because of shifts in mineral and water balance, it would be a good idea to add mineral supplements and salt to our diet;

-- Caffeine – it can offer benefits when it comes to fat loss, energy, and performance.
+- Caffeine – can offer benefits when it comes to fat loss, energy, and performance;

-- Exogenous ketones – this supplement can aid in raising your body’s ketone levels.
+- Exogenous ketones – this supplement can aid in raising our body’s ketone levels;

-- Whey – you can add half a scoop of this to your drinks and yogurt to increase your daily intake of protein.
+- Whey – we can add half a scoop of this to our drinks and yogurt to increase our daily intake of protein.

 The Keto Diet May Not Be for Everyone